compositionalintelligence/compositionalintelligence.github.io/index.markdown

 *12-2pm EDT -- online*

-[TBC]
+[TBA]

 ### Day 2: Can Language Models Handle Compositionality?

 *12-2.30pm EDT -- online*

-[TBC]
+[TBA]

 ## Registration

 Registration is free and open to all.
-Please fill [the following form](https://forms.gle/e9rXFSv9duybveYb6) if you would like to register.
+Please complete [the following form](https://forms.gle/e9rXFSv9duybveYb6) to register.